Chadtech/CtPaint/README.md

 * Optimize selection moving
 * X Menu click region ( or cancel option )
 * Zoom blur bug
-* Make all menu tools cursor pixel compatible
+* X Make all menu tools cursor pixel compatible
 * X Redraw menu images to highlight the 'n' in 'cancel' since 'c' is not an acceptable short key

 ------- LICENSING